Blokz101/Obsidian-Vault/GC120 TEMP.md

 All dimensions should be 10mm away from the part at least

-Standard parts use tabular dimensioning
+Standard parts use tabular dimensioning (when similar parts have the same dimensions)

 Assembly drawings should contain
 - Pictorial drawings, exploded and not exploded
+	- Will include detail drawings of each part
 - Bill of materials and balloons that show what is what part
 - Machining and assembly instructions that should be carried out at the time of assembly